selesselvan/midterm_project_ML/README.md

-# Midterm_project_ML
+# Machine Learning Zoomcamp 2024 - Midterm_project_ML [^1]

 # Overview

 Sleep disorders are a prevalent issue experienced by individuals across various demographics, with significant impacts on their quality of life and overall health.
-Increased stress responsivity, emotional distress, mood disorders, and long-term health consequences, such as cardiovascular disease and diabetes, can result from sleep disruption [^1].
-Therefore understanding and analysing sleep patterns can provide valuable insights into improving health outcomes.
+Increased stress responsivity, emotional distress, mood disorders, and long-term health consequences, such as cardiovascular disease and diabetes, can result from sleep disruption [^2].
+Therefore, understanding and analysing sleep patterns can provide valuable insights into improving health outcomes.

-Hence for this midterm project, a synthetic dataset from Kaggle [^2] was utilized to analyse sleep disorders and their effects on daily life.
+Hence for this midterm project, a synthetic dataset from Kaggle [^3] was utilized to analyse sleep disorders and their effects on daily life.

 # About Dataset